-What type of book makes the best beach read for the Book Girls?
+What type of book makes a good beach read?

 We want our summer books to be very engaging, but not super-deep.
 The kinds of books that keep the pages turning are key, especially when there are light, fun moments to counter serious scenes.
 Sometimes we want a love story, sometimes a family drama, and sometimes we want a gripping novel full of suspense.
-Our favorite might be when we’re able to escape to a different world than our own real life.
+Our favorites are often those that allow us to escape to a different world for a few hours…usually one with more sand and more waves.
 Who doesn’t want to feel like they’re on an island for a while?

-With that description in mind, we gathered some of our favorite new beach books from 2021 to give you a good book selection that will keep you entertained all summer long.
+With that description in mind, we gathered some of our past favorite beach books as well as fun new titles for 2022 to give you a good book selection that will keep you entertained all summer long.